EREF's Scholarship Program

-Scholarships are awarded by EREF to recognize excellence in master’s, doctoral or post-doctoral waste management research and education.
+Scholarships are awarded by EREF to recognize excellence in master’s and doctoral waste management research and education.
 Awards to doctoral students are given in memory of Francois Fiessinger, P.E., Ph.D., a graduate of Rutgers University, who was a founding director of the foundation; and by the Environmental Research and Education Foundation.
 Additional scholarships were made possible by the late Robert P. Stearns, P.E., DEE of SCS Engineers, former Chairman of EREF, Robert J. Riethmiller of PTR Baler and Compactor Company and the Waste Industries Scholarship Honoring Lonnie C. Poole, Jr., an EREF founder and Director Emeritus.
 Most recently EREF awarded the first Carl J. Apicella Scholarship, made possible by Carl Apicella, President of American Environmental Group, a Tetra Tech Company.

 Fiessinger Doctoral Scholarship

 Francois Fiessinger, P.E., Ph.D., an engineering graduate of Rutgers University, was a founding director of the Environmental Research and Education Foundation (EREF).
 Francois believed in scholarly research and was one of very few people who had a long-term research and development vision for the solid waste industry.

 In 1997, based on a contribution from Lyonnaise des Eaux, the Francois Fiessinger Memorial Scholarship Fund was established to recognize excellence in Ph.D. or postdoctoral environmental research and education.